kagiko/vaultwarden-wiki/Backing-up-your-vault.md

 ```
 Assuming this command is run on January 1, 2021 at 12:34pm (local time), this backs up your SQLite database file to `/path/to/backups/db-20210101-1234.sqlite3`.

 You can run this command via a cron job periodically (preferably at least once a day).
+If you are running via Docker, note that the Docker images do not include an `sqlite3` binary or `cron` daemon, so you would generally install these on the Docker host itself and run the cron job outside of the container.
+If you really want to run backups from within the container for some reason, you can install any necessary packages during [container startup](https://github.com/dani-garcia/vaultwarden/wiki/Starting-a-Container#customizing-container-startup), or create your own custom Docker image with your preferred `vaultwarden/server:<tag>` image as the parent.

 If you want to copy your backup data to cloud storage, [rclone](https://rclone.org/) is a useful tool for interfacing with various cloud storage systems. [restic](https://restic.net/) is another good option, especially if you have larger attachments and want to avoid recopying them as part of each backup.